SGKutty/go/lessons/14/map.md

 - Operation run in constant expected time.

+- Iterating over a map is always random.

 - Choose the bucket for each key so that entries are distributed as evenly as possible.

     ```go
     bucket = h(key)
     ```

+&nbsp;

+## Map Architecture
+***

+- Maps in Go are implemented as a hash table.

+- The hash table for a Go map is structured as an array of buckets.
+The number of buckets is always equal to a power of 2.

+- When a map operation is performed, such as `colors["Black"] = "#000000"`, a hash key is generated against the key that is specified.

+- The low order bits (LOB) of the generated hash key is used to select a bucket.

+- Once a bucket is selected, the key/value pair needs to be stored, removed or looked up, depending on the type of operation.

+- If we look inside any bucket, we will find two data structures.
+First, there is an array with the top 8 high order bits (HOB) from the same hash key.
+This array distinguishes each individual key/value pair stored in the respective bucket

+- Second, there is an array of bytes that store the key/value pairs.
+The byte array packs all the keys and then all the values together for the respective bucket.

 &nbsp;